streamlink/streamlink/docs/install.rst

       - Used for loading the CA bundle extracted from the Mozilla Included CA Certificate List
     * - runtime
       - `exceptiongroup`_
-      - Used for ``ExceptionGroup`` handling, to allow writing async trio code on older Python versions.
+      - Used for ``ExceptionGroup`` handling, to allow writing compatible code on all supported Python versions
     * - runtime
       - `isodate`_
       - Used for parsing ISO8601 strings